-A: Yes, if your case goes before the Student Conduct Board or to a Special Examiner's Process, you are entitled to have an Advisor accompany you during the hearing.
-The Advisor must be a current student, faculty member, or administrator from the Brandeis Community.
+A: Yes, if your case goes before the Student Conduct Board or to a Special Examiner's Process, you are entitled to have an advisor accompany you during the hearing.
+The advisor must be a current student, faculty member, or administrator from the Brandeis community.

 A: A Disciplinary Warning informs the student that they now have a conduct record on file in the Department of Student Rights and Community Standards and that further inappropriate behavior may lead to more severe sanctioning.
 Residence Probation applies to a specific period of time and informs a student that they are no longer in good standing in their living unit.
 Further violations may result in removal from the residence halls.

 A: No, there are only a few instances in which a sanction appears on an academic transcript.
 If you are required to withdraw from the University due to academic dishonesty or an egregious behavioral issue, you might receive a "Required to Withdraw" notation on your transcript.
 If you are sanctioned to receive a failing grade in a class for an academic integrity issue, the failing grade will appear, but your transcript will not state that you received the failing grade as the result of a Student Conduct Process sanction.

 A: That depends.
 Most law schools and medical schools ask that you provide conduct involvement information on their applications.
 Oftentimes the Department of Student Rights and Community Standards is asked for conduct information about applicants.
 Usually an individual's conduct history is an issue only when they have been involved in a very serious incidents or numerous lesser incidents.

 A: Yes, any member of the Brandeis Community (faculty, staff, student) can refer another student.
-In fact, any person anywhere on Earth may file a good-faith referral against a Brandeis student.
-A person considering such a referral should understand that their in-person participation may be required if there is a hearing.
+In fact, any person anywhere on Earth may file a good-faith report against a Brandeis student.
+A person considering such a report should understand that their in-person participation may be required if there is a formal adjudication.